ML-Glimpse/Backend/README.md

 }
 ```

-**Error Cases:**
-- `500 Internal Server Error` - Error during index rebuild

-**Implementation Details:**
-- Loads all photos from MongoDB and extracts embeddings if missing
-- Creates a new FAISS IndexFlatIP (inner product) index with all photo embeddings
-- Index is in-memory only and lost on server restart
-- Use this endpoint after uploading new photos to include them in recommendations
-- Index is automatically built on application startup
-- See `app/services/faiss_service.py` for indexing logic

 ---

 #### `GET /admin/index_status`
-Get the current status and statistics of the FAISS index.
+Get the current status of the FAISS index.

-**Request Body:** None

 **Response:**
 ```json